meowwtama/tp/docs/DeveloperGuide.md

     * 2a1.
 MyBookshelf requests for the valid information.
     * 2a2.
 Library manager requests information from user.
     * 2a3.
 Library manager enters new information.
-      Steps 2a1-2a3 are repeated until the information entered are valid.
+      Steps 2a1-2a3 are repeated until the information entered is valid.

   ***Use case resumes from step 3***